SannaAb/Pseudogenes/README.md

   * --InsertDistance (default 200 000), What is the distance from the parent gene where we can have an pseudogene, low distance might increase the amount of detected pseudogenes but will also increase the amount of false positives.
 A low distance and you might hit inserted pseudogenes in the parent gene itself which is not very likely
   * --ChimericPairDepthTreshold (default 10), The minimum amount of reads to suppport the chimeric pairs in the left anchor, absolute minimum is 5.
   * --ChimericPairBinningTreshold (default 500), When the chimeric pairs are binned into the anchors the binning distance defines the distance for the read to belong to same bin
-  * --ChimericReadDepthTreshold (default 10), The minimum amount of reads to support the chimeric reads in the fusion site, absolute minimum is 5.
+  * --ChimericReadDepthTreshold (default 10), The minimum amount of reads to support the chimeric reads in the insert site, absolute minimum is 5.
   * --ChimericReadBinningTreshold (default 10), When the chimeric reads are binned into the anchors the binning distance defines the distance for the read to belong to same bin
   * --MergeChimReadWithChimpairTresh (default 100), When we are combining the results from the chimeric pairs and the chimeric reads we combine them if the chimeric read are withing the chimeric pair anchors or the chimeric read are in a user defined distance from the left anchor